koalalorenzo/blog/content/posts/202308/index.md

 In general I have noticed that Nomad is way quicker and responsive than my past experiences with K8S (and k3s specifically).
 It is designed with simplicity and much of the complexity baked in K8S are not needed.
-I just needed a solution that is more advanced that manually setting SystemD services.
+I just needed a solution that is more advanced then manually setting SystemD services.
 That said, if there are features that Nomad is lacking, they are replaced by other solutions.

 In general Nomad feels more [KISS][5]